-On flatbed trailers or trailers without sides, cargo must be secured to keep it from shifting or falling off.
 In closed vans, tie-downs can also be important to prevent cargo shifting that may affect the handling of the vehicle.
 Tie-downs must be of the proper type and proper strength.

 Federal regulations require the aggregate working load limit of any securement system used to secure an article or group of articles against movement must be at least one-half times the weight of the article or group of articles.
 Proper tie-down equipment must be used, including ropes, straps, chains, and tensioning devices (winches, ratchets, clinching components).
 Tie-downs must be attached to the vehicle correctly (hooks, bolts, rails, rings).
-See figure 3.2.
+See Figure 3.2 and 3.2a.

 Cargo should have at least one tie-down for each ten feet of cargo.
-Make sure you have enough tiedowns to meet this need.
+Make sure you have enough tie-downs to meet this need.
 No matter how small the cargo, it should have at least two tie-downs.

-There are special requirements for securing various heavy pieces of metal.
+There are special requirements for securing heavy pieces of metal, pipe, and coiled steel, to name a few.
 Find out what they are if you are to carry such loads.

-3.3.3 - Header Boards
+3.3.3 Header Boards

 Front-end header boards ("headache racks") protect you from your cargo in case of a crash or emergency stop.
 Make sure the front-end structure is in good condition.
-The front-end structure should block the forward movement of any cargo you carry.
+The front- end structure should block the forward movement of any cargo you carry.

-3.3.4 - Covering Cargo
+3.3.4 Covering Cargo